-This Sessional Paper was developed through a process that involved widespread consultations and the participation of stakeholders, partners and the public thereby engendering ownership by all concerned parties.
-I therefore wish to thank all those who gave their input either individually or through their organisations and institutions.
+This Sessional Paper was developed through a process that involved widespread consultations and participation of several stakeholders including development partners and the general public thereby engendering ownership by all concerned parties.
+I wish to thank all those who gave their input either individually or through their organisations and institutions.
 Special thanks go to our development partners, particularly the Department for International Development (DFID), UNICEF, and the World Bank for their technical and financial support during the entire process.

-I wish to thank the technical working group and all the stakeholders who worked tirelessly to ensure the Policy is completed on time.
+I also wish to thank the technical working group and all the other stakeholders who worked tirelessly to ensure that the drafting of Sessional Paper is completed on time.

-The implementation of the Policy will, undoubtedly, require vast resources.
-In this respect, I call upon all stakeholders to work in partnership in order to mobilise these resources as well as to fully participate in the design, implementation, monitoring, and evaluation of the programmes that will be inspired by this Sessional Paper.
+The implementation of the Sessional Paper will undoubtedly, require vast resources.
+In this respect, I call upon all stakeholders to work in partnership in order to mobilise the required resources as well as to fully participate in the design, implementation, monitoring, and evaluation of the programmes that will be inspired by this Sessional Paper.

-It is our belief that the Social Protection Policy will positively transform the lives of the Kenyan people.
+It is our belief that the Sessional Paper on the National Social Protection Policy will help positively transform the lives of the Kenyan people.